 Leaving the Chauncy Vale Wildlife Sanctuary information area the trail heads firstly towards Brown’s Caves via the Winter Track.
 The bushland here, much like the rest of the trail, is made up of dry sclerophyll forest eucalypts and is teaming with wildlife.
 Expect to see a Wallabies constantly jumping past and even the occasional Tiger Snake during warmer months.

 After 15 minutes the trail meets with the Caves Track.
 From here the walk up to the cave is short and steep, though well-formed steps make the job quite easy.
 Brown’s Caves stretch for 200m and are made up of many small caves, most of which are easily accessible and provide a fantastic spot to stop, rest and explore.
 From the highest points in Brown’s Caves sweeping views of the Vale and the valley back to Bagdad are presented.

 Leaving the caves on the eastern side, the Old Road Track is met via tricky steep descent.
 Take care here during wet weather.
 The Old Road Track is wide and easily followed to Guvy’s Lagoon one kilometre away.
 This part of the walk makes up the easiest section of the days hiking and quickly completed.
-Although extremely dry during summer months, Guvy’s Lagoon is fantastic spot for bird watching with Eastern Rosellas constantly spotted nearby.
+Although extremely dry during summer months, Guvy’s Lagoon is a fantastic spot for bird watching with Eastern Rosellas constantly spotted nearby.
 From here the trail returns towards carpark (a longer route towards Flat Rock continues on from here but not recommended).